mbi2gs/netlogo-matlab-extension/matlab/README.txt

 	extensions[matlab]

 When you include the Matlab extension, NetLogo will pause while Matlab starts up.
-A Matlab window will be opened, and you will be able to see the output from the server.
+A Matlab window will be opened (unless you're running Linux), and you will be able to see the output from the server.
 This window can be minimized and ignored.
 However, you will need to close these windows when you're done.

 Because NetLogo only has two basic datatypes (Strings/Lists of strings and Doubles/Lists of Doubles) that are Matlab-compatible, the functions provided by this extension only deal with passing those